The New School Website Privacy Notice¶

 You have certain rights regarding your personal data.
 You have the right to access personal data The New School holds, and in some situations you have the right to have that personal data corrected or updated, erased, restricted, or delivered to you or a third party in a usable electronic format (the right to data portability).
 You may also object to how The New School uses your personal data if the legal basis for processing that information is our legitimate interest.

 Where we are using your personal data on the basis of your consent, you have the right to withdraw that consent at any time.
 You also have the right to register a complaint to the applicable supervisory data protection authority.

-If you wish to exercise these rights, or to notify us of a change in your details, or if you have any questions on the content of this notice, please contact us at firstname.lastname@example.org.
+If you wish to exercise these rights, or notify us of a change in your details, please visit our Data Subject Access Rights webpage at https://ispo.newschool.edu/dsar/.